QBZ-95: Ergonomics

-Accessories

 Grenade launchers

 The QBZ-95 can launch rifle grenades from the barrel using blank ammunition.
 It can also mount the QLG-91B (Type 91B) under-barrel grenade launcher.
 This 35 mm launcher weighs 1.45 kg and is 310 mm long.
 It loads from the breech and fires grenades at 75 m/s.
 Various lethal and non-lethal rounds are available including high explosive, tear gas, and illumination.

 Other options include the QLG-10 and QLG-10A 35 mm grenade launchers, which both can be mounted on the QBZ-95-1, QBZ-95-1, and QBZ-95B-1.
 The QLG-10/A is the same length and weighs the same as the QLG91B, but differs in that it fires caseless ammunition.
 It is modeled after the Russian GP-25 and fires DFS-10 grenades.
 The DFS-10 has the same caseless design as the Russian VOG-25 where the base of the round is the propellant and nothing is left in the barrel after firing.
 The QLG10A launcher is loaded from its muzzle and the shell has pre-engraved rifling for added stabilization.
 It is aimed with iron sights mounted to the left above the barrel, but a red dot sight can be installed over the sight base.